Motor vehicle crash reconstruction: Does it relate to the heterogeneity of whiplash recovery?

 Whiplash injury is a common consequence of motor vehicle crashes (MVC), yet it is also one of the most poorly understood.
 While more than 50% of those injured should expect to rapidly recover, others are not as fortunate with approximately 25% of those exposed to and injured in an MVC transitioning from acute to chronic pain and disability.
 The purpose of this prospective study was to determine if the severity and direction of collisions involving participants enrolled in a longitudinal study of recovery from whiplash are able to differentiate between different recovery groups based on the neck disability index (NDI) percentage scores at 3-months, and if these crash specific parameters are associated with known risk factors for recovery.
 Here, we examined objective collision data, repair invoices, and characteristics of the crash for 37 acutely injured participants consented and enrolled at their emergency department visit and further assessed at three time points; < 1 week, 2-weeks, and 3-months post MVC.
 Collision data were used to reconstruct and estimate the severity of the crash and determine if they aligned with the heterogeneity of whiplash injury recovery.
 Wilcoxon rank sum tests were used to determine if % scores on the Neck Disability Index (NDI) at 3-months post MVC were associated with the following variables: sex, head turned at time of impact, seatbelt use, whether or not airbags deployed, if the vehicle was struck while stopped or while turning, or the principle direction of force (PDOF).
 Spearman’s correlation coefficients were used to determine if NDI at 3-months post MVC was associated with age, Body Mass Index, pain-related disability at baseline, signs of post-traumatic distress, intrusion/hyperarousal, negative affect, pain intensity, estimated speed change from the impact, and damage estimates (in US$).
 There was a significant positive association

 Elliott, James M.; Heinrichs, Brad E.; Walton, David M.; Parrish, Todd B.; Mark Courtney, D.; Smith, Andrew C.; Hunt, Jasmine; Kwasny, Mary J.; Wasielewski, Marie; and Siegmund, Gunter P., "Motor vehicle crash reconstruction: Does it relate to the heterogeneity of whiplash recovery?"
 (2019).
-Regis University Faculty Publications.
+Regis University Faculty Publications (comprehensive list).
 178.